andrewellio/mission-control-/project_requirement/project-requirement.md

 * The mission control system should display all the data on the laptop as a graphical interface.

-* The mission control system needs to integrate with the local weather conditions, simulate flight flights can determine probable landing locations to decide if the rocket can be launch.
+* The mission control system needs to integrate with the local weather conditions, simulate flight paths and can determine probable landing locations to decide if the rocket can be launched.

 * Use the current wind profile and the Monte-Carlo simulation to determine an upwind trajectory for the rocket to follow to minimize its landing distance from the launch site.

-* Mission control device may not have internet connection all the time, so the mission control system should be able to run in the absence of an internet connection.
+* Mission control device may not have a internet connection available, so the mission control system should be able to run in the absence of an internet connection.

 * Mission control software should run on any operating system.